damienstanton/py-aws-util/README.md

 # py-aws-util
+This software is distrubted under the MIT license.
+It will not be actively developed further.

-## A module for data scientists to more easily manage S3 and EMR cluster resources on AWS
+A module for data scientists to more easily manage S3 and EMR cluster resources on AWS

 ### Environment